AdaCore/spark2014/docs/lrm/source/introduction.rst

-- *Code Policies* shall be allowed that reduce the subset of Ada 2012 that may be used in line with specific goals such as domain needs or certification requirements (these are similar to *Profiles* but may be imposed at a finer granularity and the effect of a breach may also be different).
+- *Code Policies* shall be allowed that reduce the subset of Ada 2012 that may be used in line with specific goals such as domain needs or certification requirements (these are basically similar to *Profiles* and *Restrictions*).
   This may also have the effect of simplifying proof or analysis.
 See section :ref:`code_policy` for further details.

 - |SPARK| shall allow the mixing of code written in the |SPARK| subset